-- The Department of Audits website has additional resources on managing an audit, including working effectively with the auditors.
+- The Internal Audit website has additional resources on managing an audit, including working effectively with the auditors.

 The scope of the annual external audit is the consolidated financial statements of all UW entities, which includes the University, UW Physicians, UW Physicians Network, UW Alumni Association, and seven real estate entities.
 There are multiple departmental audits as well, including Intercollegiate Athletics (ICA) , Financial Management, Parking, the Metropolitan Tract and Housing & Food Services.